 - Cost Savings

 By moving to the Cloud, you can help to reduce operational costs while improving IT processes.
-When switching to the Cloud, you only pay for what you use, and not a subscription to maintain costly data centres.
+When switching to these, you only pay for what you use, and not a subscription to maintain costly data centres.
 Cloud computing also uses less electricity.
-Many servers waste energy, which means that regardless of demand, the Cloud can charge you less for energy used than you’re spending in your own data centre.
+Many servers waste energy, which means that regardless of demand, these can charge you less for energy used than you’re spending in your own data centre.

 When done right, the Cloud can be more secure than traditional network systems.
-By storing your business information and data centrally, the Cloud provides far stronger security than traditional data centres.
-Most Cloud providers also offer many built-in security features like security analytics, periodic updates, and cross-enterprise visibility.
+By storing your business information and data centrally, these provides far stronger security than traditional data centres.
+Most service providers also offer many built-in security features like security analytics, periodic updates, and cross-enterprise visibility.
 They take care of some of the tougher security issues such as ensuring automatic security updates are applied to your systems to keep them from being vulnerable to the latest known security threats.

 With your data being stored in the Cloud, it means that it can be accessed anywhere on any machine.
 Migrating to the Cloud also means your business co-workers can access necessary data from anywhere in the world on any device.
 Backup and logging services are extremely important as well.
 After a cloud migration, your team won’t need to be at a specific location to deploy, update, or fix issues with any of the various machines being used, instead everything is backed up in the same place with the same log in, making your business run smoother and easier.